Non-Cancerous Blood Disorders

 Blood Clotting Disorders

 Achieving the right balance of bleeding and clotting is the job of certain cells and proteins within the body.
 We want the blood to flow freely through the vessels-arteries, veins, and capillaries – but not to flow freely when we sustain an injury on the ski slopes or an accidental laceration from a kitchen knife.
-Sometimes the blood clotting system does not function correctly, and people suffer the consequences of blood clots in the veins (venous thrombosis), arteries of the brain (stroke), arteries of the heart (myocardial infarction), among other locations.
+Sometimes the blood clotting system does not function correctly, and people suffer the consequences of blood clots in the veins (venous thrombosis), arteries of the brain (stroke), and arteries of the heart (myocardial infarction), among other locations.
 In some cases, a tendency to excessive blood clotting is inherited.
 Other times we bring it upon ourselves, such as when we let blood pressure or cholesterol be too high for too long.

 Deep Vein Thrombosis occurs when a blood clot develops in a vein deep in the body, often in the legs.